-Spinach and Four Cheese Ravioli Lasagna – Layers of cheese-filled ravioli and fresh baby spinach covered in homemade alfredo sauce and topped with a crispy panko crumb-topping.
+Spinach and Four Cheese Ravioli Lasagna is made with layers of cheese-filled ravioli and fresh baby spinach covered in homemade alfredo sauce and topped with a crispy panko crumb-topping.
+Perfect for a quick weeknight dinner!

 Because, sometimes a girl just wants pasta.
 Stacked.
 With alfredo sauce bubbling all around it.
 NYUM!